Amadou Koné (writer)

-Amadou Koné is a writer from Cote d'Ivoire.
+Amadou Koné is a writer from Côte d'Ivoire.

 Childhood

 He is the son of Soma Denbie (said Mamadou Koné) and Kahou Sirima (known Karidia Koulibali).

 Amadou Koné was born in May 1953 in the small village of Tangora in the circle of Banfora, today Burkina Faso.
 Grandson of Dan Kalmo whose big brother, the legendary warlord Fanhikroi, an opponent of colonial rule, was assassinated on the road leading from Banfora to Bobo Dioulasso, Amadou Kone learn very early sense of honor by his father who, exasperated by the abuses of the French settlers and the new leaders in their pay, chose to immigrate to the Ayamé region Basse, Côte d'Ivoire, where he created plantations of coffee and cocoa with his family.

 It is Kongodjan, settling near Ayame, Amadou Kone grew up with his brothers and sisters.
 In his article entitled "Childhood : it was the time of dreams and hope," he describes his childhood as follows: "The year [ my children ] were those of dreams and happiness, intense happiness that even children felt, I think.
 Africa was victorious.
 She moved inexorably towards independence.
 Forced labor was abolished, colonial brutality had ceased in most countries1.

 Quickly, the imagination of the young Amadou is forged by the stories of mythical ancestral heroes that he told his father and those of the heroes of modern Africa that came to him : "My father told me the story of my grandfather Fanhikroi [... ] and he told me the epic men of honor in African history, the saga of the great cultivateurs2.